 A flexible lifestyle

 There are not many people who can keep the same schedule day after day.
 With an insulin pump, you choose when to have your meals and snacks, when to exercise, and when to sleep.
-Shift work and travel across time zones is much easier to manage when using an insulin pump.
+Shifting work schedules, and travel across time zones, become much easier to manage when using an insulin pump.

 Insulin pumps are capable of delivering doses to the nearest tenth, twentieth, or fortieth of a unit with pinpoint precision.
 The pump is an ideal choice for those who are sensitive to small doses of insulin, such as children and lean, active adults.

 Forget about the hassle and social stigma of drawing up syringes or sticking yourself with a pen every time you need insulin.
 With the insulin pump, taking insulin is easy and discreet, anytime and anywhere.
-Simply press a few buttons and your insulin is automatically delivered.
-And if you’re the type who doesn’t care for needle sticks, you’ll be delighted to know that pump use only requires one needle stick every 2-3 days (to change the infusion set) rather than at every meal and snack.
+Simply press a few buttons, and your insulin is automatically delivered.
+And if you’re the type who doesn’t care for needle sticks, you’ll be delighted to know that pump use requires only one needle stick every two to three days (to change the infusion set) rather than one at every meal and snack.

 Variety is the spice of life.
-From long holiday meals unexpected exercise, pumps have special features that make it easier to manage glucose levels in a variety of situations.
+For everything from long holiday meals to unexpected exercise, pumps offer special features that make it easier to manage glucose levels in a variety of situations.
 Temporary, immediate adjustments can be made to basal insulin levels.
-Bolus insulin can be delivered all at once or over an extended period of time for slowly-digesting meals.
-And alternative basal patterns can be used for long-term changes in health status or lifestyle.
+Bolus insulin can be delivered all at once, or over an extended period of time for slowly-digesting meals.
+Alternative basal patterns can be used for long-term changes in health status or lifestyle.

-Whether your interest is in gaining or losing weight, the insulin pumps gives you the power to adjust your food intake and incorporate activity as you see fit.
+Whether your interest is in gaining or losing weight, the insulin pump gives you the power to adjust your food intake and incorporate activity as you see fit.

 Better control with exercise

 Without long-acting insulin to cause untimely blood sugar drops during exercise, hypoglycemia is less common with pump use.
-Pre-meal bolus adjustments make after-meal exercise easy, and temporary basal rate reductions make blood sugars more manageable with prolonged activities.
+Pre-meal bolus adjustments make after-meal exercise easy, and temporary basal rate reductions make blood sugar levels more manageable with prolonged activities.

 Read about the “Cons of Pumping Insulin” here.